Abu Dhabi F1 GP | Schedule and where to watch the Formula 1 training sessions on TV

-The Formula 1 live this Saturday, December 11, the official trainings of the Abu Dhabi Grand Prix, in what is being the last test of the 2021 World Cup calendar. the training and race schedule and where to watch this latest Grand Prix on television of F1 that will crown the champion.
+Today, December 11, the official trainings of the Abu Dhabi Formula Grand Prix and we detail you the training and race schedule and where to watch this latest Grand Prix on television of F1 that will crown the champion.

 This Friday, in the first free practice session at Yas Marina, the British Lewis hamilton (Mercedes) was the fastest with a more than interesting time (1’23 “691), ahead of the French Esteban Ocon (+0.343, Alpine) and her partner, Valtteri Bottas (0 “392).